 It is also required to attend all standups.
 Crucial information is often shared during standup and we don't want you to miss any of it!
 However, we are aware that some students may have issues with their technology that make it more difficult to take part in video standup.
 In order to take part in video standup each day, we recommend the following:

 Best option: Your computer has a working camera and access to consistent internet.
-If your internet is inconsistent, try using a wired ethernet condition or moving your computer closer to the router.
+If your internet is inconsistent, try using a wired ethernet connection or move your computer closer to the router.

 Backup option: If you are having issues with connectivity or don't have a camera, you can use your phone instead.
 Download the Google Hangouts application on your phone and connect to video standups via the application.

-If neither of the above work, please contact your instructor.
+If neither of the above work: Please contact your instructor as soon as possible.